 You cannot build a successful RPO program overnight.
 Recruitment optimization has many moving parts, so a long-term commitment is necessary in order to work out kinks and refine the process.
 There may be steps backward before there are steps forward, so a minimum of one year is recommended for each engagement.
 The average contract term for an RPO company and client is three years.

-Executives must also buy in and push the message from the top down to faciliate change management.
+Executives must also buy in and push the message from the top down to facilitate change management.
 Without establishing expectations, others at varying management levels who are involved in the hiring process may not embrace the RPO partnership or fail to hire recommended candidates, resulting in wasted resources and limited success in the program.

 The idea of relinquishing control of such a crucial element in your business as recruiting to a third party might provoke anxiety.
 Your RPO services provider should demonstrate transparency throughout the process.
 Many RPO providers offer pilot programs, smaller engagements which offer proof-of-concept and helps build trust with your organization.
 Once you reap some of the benefits of RPO and realize positive impacts on your business, you can turn over more of the process to the service provider.

 Recruitment Process Outsourcing requires detailed communication between the client and the provider to set expectations and foster success.
 With these crucial elements in place, you can solve most of the cons and build a fruitful business partnership.